Chao21/GreeningCoolingEfficiency/README.md

 All higher-frequency products must be aggregated to the selected monthly, seasonal, or annual scale before the sensitivity scripts are run.
 Inputs to a given calculation must share the same temporal coordinates and 0.05° grid.
 The current repository starts from these preprocessed inputs.
-In the albedo preprocessing used for the study, values outside `[0, 1]` were masked and remaining September–February gaps north of 55°N were filled first with the same-year March–May mean and then, where necessary, with the multi-year spring climatology.

 ## Software environment